jrie/googlePanicImage/README.md

 The 'View' button is displayed at the regular search and details view of the Google Image search, if possible.

 At the detailed image view, thumbnails can be directly accessed using ***Ctrl + left click***.

+## Download
+The addon can be downloaded for Firefox on https://addons.mozilla.org/en-US/firefox/addon/googlepanicimages/